RichardMatzko/BioNexusSentinel/README.md

 ---

 ### **QUICK START**<br>
-Download repository and navigate to "Release" folder and double click BioNexusSentinel.exe.
-Please note certain functions won't work without additional installs.
+Please read the VERY IMPORTANT section above for instructions on how to acquire the required genetics data.
+Download the repository and navigate to "Release" folder and double click BioNexusSentinel.exe.
+Please note certain functions won't work without additional installs (see ADDITIONAL INSTALLATION PREREQUISITES).

 ---